Enchanted Artifacts Of The Gods

 Another name for Balmung, the sword of Sigurd, the dragon slayer.

-The giantess Gridr loaned her enormous, unbreakable staff, power belt, and iron gauntlets to Thor who was without his own weapons.
-He used the staff to cross the expanse of the Vimur river, break the backs of Geirrod the giant’s daughters, and smash the skulls of Geirrod’s numerous households.
+The giantess Gridr loaned her enormous, unbreakable staff and power belt as well as iron gauntlets to Thor who was without his own weapons.
+He used the staff to cross the expanse of the Vimur river and break the backs of Geirrod the giant’s daughters, he then smashed the skulls of Geirrod’s numerous households.

 Cunning Loki convinced the sons of Ivaldi, under supervision from master smith Dvalinn to fashion several magical artifacts of dwarvish craftsmanship.
 Among them is Odin’s spear Gungnir which never misses its chosen target and always kills its victim.